 6. Request a deferment or forbearance

 The US Department of Education allows parent borrowers to temporarily postpone payments through deferment or forbearance if they're unemployed or are experiencing financial hardship.
 While payments are suspended, your loans — especially Direct Unsubsidized loans — will accrue interest.
 Plus, when payments resume, the accrued interest will be added to your loan balance through a process called interest capitalization.

 This process makes these short-term solutions the least attractive of all your options.
 But it can help if you need a little breathing room to get your personal finances in order.

 Parent PLUS Loan Deferment Questions

 - Are Parent PLUS Loans suspended for covid-19?
-Payments on Parent PLUS Loans are suspended for covid through January 31, 2022, if they were made under the Federal Direct Loan Program.
+Payments on Parent PLUS Loans are suspended for COVID through May 1, 2022, if they were made under the Federal Direct Loan Program.
 However, if your parent loans were made under the Federal Family Education Loan (FFEL) Program, you may not be eligible for the suspension.
 You can find out what type of loan you have by contacting your loan servicer.

 - How many times can you defer a parent PLUS loan?
 You can defer a Parent PLUS Loan until you run out of eligible deferment periods.
 For instance, you can request a deferment when your child is in school at least half-time; you are experiencing an economic hardship deferment (3 years); you are undergoing cancer treatment (PLUS 6 months after); you're in a rehabilitation training program; or you're unemployed.

 Failing to make the monthly payments on Parent PLUS Loans will lead to delinquency, and after 270 days of missed payments, default.
 What happens if you don't pay a Parent PLUS Loan?
 Once you default, the federal government will be allowed to: